JavaScript SDK Quickstart

 Click here to see how to get a write-only API Key.

-1) Login to Treasure Data Console and go to the API Key page.
+1. Login to the Treasure Data Console and go to the API Key page .

-2) If you dont already have a write-only API Key then create one by clicking on the Top Right, click on Actions -> Create API Key.
+2. If you dont already have a write-only API key, then create one.
+From the top right, select Actions > Create API Key .

-4) Copy / Paste your new Write-Only API Key into the project.
+6. Copy your new Write-Only API Key and use it authenticate the APIs in your project.

-Now that we have an object initialized we can send events to Treasure Data.
-For a fully customized event record use the addRecord
+After you have an object initialized, you can send events to Treasure Data.
+For a fully customized event record use the addRecord function.
+For example, you might use code similar to record an event:

 // Configure an instance for your database